dylnsmth/gift-wrapping/README.md

   - this file contains two lists of points that can be used to test our programs

 ### How to use
 Run graham.py or jarvis.py.
-Enter a list of points when prompted.
+Enter a list of points when prompted (possibly by copying and pasting from test-cases.py)